Last Updated on : 2025-05-29 06:38:53download

 Route data is a collection of traversed location points, whose coordinates are INT32 values.
 The current location point is P(x,y), where x/y is the value of point P relative to point O.

-The transmitted route coordinate value = the original route coordinate value × 10, in order to balance precision and efficiency.
+The transmitted route coordinate value = (route coordinate original value ÷ grid length) × 10, in order to balance precision and efficiency.
+For example, if the grid length is 0.05 meters, the transmitted route coordinate value = (route coordinate original value ÷ 0.05) × 10.

 Area data